KyodaiKen/DISMBackup/README.md

 ```
 ## Restore a complete Windows installation and make it boot

-> **IMPORTANT NOTE: Disclaimer - This procedure is data destructive.
+> **IMPORTANT NOTE: Disclaimer - This procedure is potentially data destructive.
 By following along with this you do so at your own risk!**

 First you need to be booted up in an environment where you are able to format and repopulate the drive where you want to restore your Windows.
 This could be the Windows Setup (SHIFT+F10 opens the admin console) or another Windows that is booted up.